 Loose-fitting clothing is your friend.
 Again, not necessary to wear culottes or a skirt every day, but it’s best to let your vulva breathe whenever possible to avoid future or further irritation.

 Take off gym clothes and swimsuits as soon as possible!
 The excess moisture is a breeding ground for bad bacteria.
-If you can’t rinse off after a heavy sweat sesh, use HYDROSOL to tone your skin without drying it out with fake fragrance or alcohol.
+If you can’t rinse off after a heavy sweat sesh, spray Hydrosol all over to balance pH and tone your skin without drying it out with fake fragrance or alcohol.

 Pee after masturbation or partnered sex in any capacity.
 This helps to literally “flush” bacteria out to help prevent UTIs and other vulvar infections.